ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](arc_rays.gif)](arc_rays.gif)

-The 'rays' in this last example are a by-product of the pseudo-random '`Dither`' [Virtual Pixel](../misc/#virtual-pixel) setting, resulting in a odd pixel pattern of the 'sun' color from the top-left corner from the original image.
+The 'rays' in this last example are a by-product of the pseudo-random '`Dither`' [Virtual Pixel](../misc/#virtual-pixel) setting, resulting in an odd pixel pattern of the 'sun' color from the top-left corner from the original image.
 The same dithering effects also produces the circular line of 'dashes' surrounding the 'tree' image.

 You can achieve a similar and more controlled version of this effect by using a '`Edge`' setting with image that has been modified to add interesting edge pixels.